Inside the mind of Michael Terzian – by Nick Tolentino

 The answer to this seemingly simplistic question is quite complex, because several different elements make up our so-called “House scene”: producers, deejays, promoters, & club owners.

 Firstly, for original producers, I would simply advise them to stop being so McDonald’s-like.
 In other words, ease up on the over-abundance of releases, and focus more on producing fewer, yet more quality songs.
 I’d much rather support a producer like Aqua Bassino, who pumps out 4 or 5 amazing records a year, rather than an individual who pumps out 25 average tracks a year, all of which sound like the last generic song that came out.
 I remember of a producer who had been the talk of the global House Music scene several years ago (based on a couple of fantastic releases that this individual had released).
 In any case, this particular person had said that since those songs became so huge, it was now time to ride the wave and that his/her short-term goal was to release as many records as possible, as fast as possible!!!
 Let me tell you, those songs that came out, all fell into the average or sub-par category.
 The effort put into the songs was obviously minimal, and the final product proved it.
 Today, we barely hear of that producer… Finally, it’s up to the producer to help direct the limelight back onto the vocalist.
 I’m kind of tired with some of these long and complicated artist titles (DJ Massimo Lepore, Nabisco & Eric Di Lucia featuring Kenny Bobien…lol).
-Again, producers (as well as DJ’s) have become very egoistic, and some are very narcissistic.
+Again, producers (as well as DJs) have become very egotistical, and some are very narcissistic.
 Can we just bring it back to the vocalist, who in my opinion, truly carries any song.
 I recently bought a 12″ record by Arnold Jarvis, and it simply read “Arnold Jarvis”.
 I had to look at the super fine print to realize that the 3-song EP was actually produced by Timmy Regisford and Adam Rios.
 I like that.
 It’s respectful and it would make me want to support the producer more.

 For the promoters (not all of them), they need to stop going after the quick buck.
-I know of a few promoters who love Deep and Soulful House, and who used to even promote it at a certain point in time, but now, they actually promote clubs that will play LMFAO and high-energy Electro-Pop.
+I know of a few promoters who love Deep and Soulful House, and who used to even promote it at a certain point in time, but now, they actually promote clubs that will play junk.
 This is the main reason why Deep, Soulful Garage has suffered.
 It’s due to the fact that the promoters have jumped ship and gone for the proverbial “Crystal”.
 In most of the clubs out there, this is the case.
 All of those local jet-set clubs in the 90’s that were pushing Underground Music and selling it to the kids as something cool, have now been replaced by clubs pushing the same crap that pop radio is showcasing.
 It’s up to the promoter who believes in our Music to keep hyping this Music to those young kids, and make it seem like Deep House is hip & jet-set and that you need to be in on the secret in order to be part of it.
 Our scene is no longer like a fine precious French restaurant with only one location in town.
 It’s become like McDonald’s: it’s everywhere, it’s cheap, it’s easily accessible.

 For the club owners, similar to the promoters, I would say don’t be afraid to lose money in order to eventually gain money.
 A lot of owners are in it to win it right away, and don’t understand the concept of losing to win.
-Some of the best parties in the world are those that took time to build a loyal and extremely faithful clientele, with ownership having the same vision as the party organizers and the DJ’s of the event.
+Some of the best parties in the world are those that took time to build a loyal and extremely faithful clientele, with ownership having the same vision as the party organizers and the DJs of the event.
 And when I refer to the concept of time, I don’t mean months.
 I’m talking about a few years.
 It takes time to build a home.

 I think that if all of these elements came together properly, we would have a much more thriving House scene today.